cockroachdb/docs/src/current/cockroachcloud/managed-backups.md

 #### Retention

 You can set your retention duration **once**.
+After you have adjusted the retention, the duration will only apply to new backups.
 The available retention options are:

 - 2 days
 - 7 days